lkesteloot/trs80/packages/trs80-emulator/FONTS.md

 Rebecca G. Bettencourt has a wonderful set of [TRS-80 fonts](https://www.kreativekorp.com/software/fonts/trs80.shtml).

-The fonts in this emulator were taked from the [xtrs](https://www.tim-mann.org/xtrs.html) emulator.
+The fonts in this emulator were taken from the [xtrs](https://www.tim-mann.org/xtrs.html) emulator.